YonatanKoral/ledscape/README.md

 -----------

 The `opc-server` server accepts data on OPC channel 0.
-It expects the data for each LED strip concatonated together.
+It expects the data for each LED strip concatenated together.
 This is done because LEDscape requires that data for all strips be present at once before flushing data data out to the LEDs.